hoelsner/wireguard-container-endpoint/README.md

 ptw
 ```

+### Development Guidelines

+The following guidelines should apply to the development of this project:

+* when calling OS-level subprocesses (Linux only), use the `utils.generics.AsyncSubProcessMixin` and at least disable them using the `disable_os_level_commands` fixture within the pytest unit-tests

-## How to Build and Run a Production Container
+## How to Build and Run the Container

 To build and start a production container, use the following commands on the repository root directory: